GliozzoJ/missSNF/README.md

 git clone https://github.com/AnacletoLAB/missSNF.git
 ```

-You can download the .zip file containing this repository using the "< > Code" button.
+You can download the compressed _.zip_ file containing this repository using the "< > Code" button (decompress the folder before installation).

 1. Install devtools using: